tssajo/Minify/README.md

 Requirements
 ------------
-Before you start, you must have Sublime Text 2 or Sublime Text 3 installed, and working properly.
+Before you start, you must have Sublime Text 2 or Sublime Text 3 installed and working properly.
 Then:

 1. Nodejs -- Since this package uses Node for many of its tasks, you must have [Nodejs](http://nodejs.org/) installed on your system.
 Once you have Nodejs installed, you need to install the following programs globally for Node: